 Kidney or liver diseases can cause issues from multiple angles: They impede vitamin D metabolism, and impair protein metabolism and osteocalcin, a calcium-binding protein.
 Hyperparathyroidism or other hormonal issues (such as low estrogen) can impede mineral storage.

 Those with eating disorders and body dysmorphia may disrupt digestion, restrict food and over-exercise.
-Those who live with depression and stress may produce more epinephrine and cortisol, which can increase urinary calcium loss and increase the need for magnesium.
+Those who live with chronic stress may produce more epinephrine and cortisol, which can increase urinary calcium loss and increase the need for magnesium.
 Lack of magnesium can also make stress worse.

 Healthy lifestyles can also be detrimental if taken too far.
 Physically active females often get into an energy and nutrient deficit, developing the Female Athlete Triad, a common but serious problem that can potentially cause irreversible damage to the hypothalamus, bones, and fertility.